 Install the blade guard as described on page 32.
-The side guards are mounted to the top guard so that they can pivot freely to automatically adjust to the height of the workpiece (up to $3\frac{1}{8}$ inches high).
+The guard shell is mounted to the spreader so that it can pivot freely to automatically adjust to the height of the workpiece (up to $3\frac{1}{8}$ inches high).
+Both the guard shell and the limit rod can pivot upward to a balance point where they will stay without further support.
+This allows you to change the blade without removing the guard.